jasonmlkang/MAR653-FinalProject/final_project/README.md

 Use the above as appropriate headings for each section of the **paper**.

-You will present your project results during the week 10 live session.
-Your presentation deck will also be your project report.
+You will present your project results during the week 10 live session. **Your presentation deck will also be your project report**.
 You can submit additional appendices with the presentation deck as part of your project report.
-I will, however, place more importance on the presentation deck when evaluating the report.
+I will, however, **place more importance on the presentation deck** when evaluating the report.

 ## Project Evaluation